ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

 Build the workspace
 ^^^^^^^^^^^^^^^^^^^

+.. attention:: To build packages on Windows you need to be in a Visual Studio environment, see `Building the ROS 2 Code <../Installation/Windows-Development-Setup/#building-the-ros-2-code>`__ for more details.

 In the root of the workspace, run ``colcon build``.
 Since build types such as ``ament_cmake`` do not support the concept of the ``devel`` space and require the package to be installed, colcon supports the option ``--symlink-install``.
 This allows the installed files to be changed by changing the files in the ``source`` space (e.g. Python files or other not compiled resourced) for faster iteration.